 Interactive: How was CueServer used in this project?

 Chris McKenzie: CueServer was used as the primary control and playback device for the entire installation.
-The brief required full control, but in a simple fashion driven from a custom set up iPad.
-This system allowed extensive control of the entire lighting installation in a simple form, so that the studio operator could manage lighting alongside the rest of his duties.
-The CueServer allows the programming of a whole raft of studio and architectural lighting across two universes of DMX.
+The brief required full control, but in a simple fashion-driven from a custom set up iPad.
+This system allowed extensive control of the entire lighting installation in a simple form so that the studio operator could manage lighting alongside the rest of his duties.
+The CueServer allows the programming of a whole raft of the studio and architectural lighting across two universes of DMX.